-2. Help operate these shelters as an investor
+2. Help operate these Affordable Housing Development properties as an investor

 3. Provide essential social services to shelter residents and

 4. Prevent families and individuals from becoming homeless.

 50% of the infrastructure is funded by , State and Federal Grants and additional funding underwriting by banks.